microsoftgraph/msgraph-sdk-powershell/src/Users/beta/docs/Update-MgBetaUserOutlookMasterCategory.md

 ## SYNOPSIS
 Update the writable property, color, of the specified outlookCategory object.
-You cannot modify the displayName property\nonce you have created the category.
+You can't modify the displayName property\nonce you have created the category.
+This API is available in the following national cloud deployments.

 ## SYNTAX